 The first thing you notice when you walk into the rooms are the brightly, hand-painted Mexican style headboards.
 The furniture is mission-style.
-But again, warm paint and plenty of light keeps things light.
+But again, warm paint and plenty of sun keeps things light.

 The rooms are about standard size, maybe on the small side.
 Definitely get a double room with kids; there isn’t room for a rollaway or crib.

 The bathroom is modern and stylish, but there aren’t a lot of places to put things down and we had no bathtub.
 The few large suites might have one.

 Whether or not you stay at La Fonda, you take a free docent tour on two mornings a week (call for days and times).